iostreamer-X/Awkward/README.md

 # Awkward
-A NodeJS based terminal emulator.
+A NodeJS based shell.
 Everything is an Object!

 # Install